anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Interface to do SQL on unstructured data sitting in EMR.
 It uses HiveQL, similar to SQL, it's interactive, it's scalable, easy OLAP queries, highly optimized, highly extensible.
 It's the most appropriate way for data warehouse application, more comfortable than Spark.

-By default, Hive records metastore info in a MySQL on the master node's filesystem. if you want the metastore to persist, you must create an external metastore existing outside the cluster.
+By default, Hive records metastore info in a MySQL (sql syntax) on the master node's filesystem. if you want the metastore to persist, you must create an external metastore existing outside the cluster.
 Also to have a centralized metastore in Hive, you have to use an external service, like Glue Data Catalog, or RDS or Aurora.

 Hive maintains a "metastore" that imparts a structure you define on the unstructured data stored on HDFS for instance.
 By default, the metastore is stored in MySQL on the master node, but external metastores offer better resiliency/integration if the cluster shuts down, e.g. glue data catalog (equivalent to hive metastore, but external metastore for hive) or RDS.